History of Bristol: Norman era

 At some time after the Norman conquest of England in 1066 a motte-and-bailey was erected on the present site of Castle Park.
 Bristol was held by Geoffrey de Montbray, Bishop of Countances, one of the knights who accompanied William the Conqueror.
 William ordered stone castles to be built so it is likely that the first parts of Bristol Castle were built by Geoffrey in his reign.
 After the Conqueror's death (1087), Geoffrey joined the rebellion against William Rufus.
 Using Bristol as his headquarters, he burned Bath and ravaged Somerset before submitting to Rufus.
 He eventually returned to Normandy and died at Coutances in 1093.

 Rufus created the Honour of Gloucester, which included Bristol, from his mother Queen Matilda's estates and granted it to Robert Fitzhamon.
 Fitzhamon enlarged and strengthened Bristol castle and in the latter years of the 11th century conquered and subdued much of south and west Wales.
 His daughter Mabel was married in 1114 to Henry I's bastard son Robert of Caen.
 Her dowry was a large part of her father's Gloucestershire and Welsh estate and Robert of Caen became the first Earl of Gloucester, c.
 1122.
 He is believed to have been responsible for completing Bristol castle.

 In 1135 Henry I died and the Earl of Gloucester rallied to the support of his sister Matilda against Stephen of Blois who had seized the throne on Henry's death.
 Stephen attempted to lay siege to Robert at Bristol in 1138 but gave up the attempt as the castle appeared impregnable.
 When Stephen was captured in 1141 he was imprisoned in the castle, but when Robert was captured by Stephen's forces, Matilda was forced to exchange Stephen for Robert.
 Her son Henry, later to become Henry II of England, was kept safe in the castle, guarded and educated by his uncle Robert.
 The castle was later taken into royal hands, and Henry III spent lavishly on it, adding a barbican before the main west gate, a gate tower, and magnificent hall.
+The castle was also used to imprison Eleanor, Fair Maid of Brittany from 1224, under relatively comfortable conditions, almost to her death in 1241.